 As expected, Blizzard announced a new World of Warcraft expansion at BlizzCon 2017, Battle for Azeroth, and it's all about the war between Alliance and Horde.
-A lengthy beta phase is expected to start early next year, with release later on in 2018.
+A lengthy alpha/beta testing phase is expected to start soon, with release later on in 2018.

 For the hints that lead up to here, check our coverage of all the hints on a new WoW expansion.

 The expansion will explore the wounds suffered in the long-running feud between the Alliance and Horde.
 There’s no love lost between them, and their tensions really come to a head in the story.
 Here's some vital info: